 Recognizing that older workers are often at a disadvantage in keeping a job—and particularly in finding new employment after losing a job—in 1967, Congress passed the Age Discrimination in Employment Act.
-In doing so, Congress sought to “promote employment of older persons based on their ability rather than age . . . [and] to prohibit arbitrary age discrimination in employment.”
+With the ADEA, Congress sought to “promote employment of older persons based on their ability rather than age . . . [and] to prohibit arbitrary age discrimination in employment.”
 29 U.S.C. § 621(b).
 Ohio has similar laws banning age discrimination in employment, which are found in Chapter 4112 of the Ohio Revised Code.

 What are signs of age discrimination?

-Although there are many potential signs of age discrimination in the workplace, there are a few particularly common ones.
-For example:
+Although there are many potential signs of age discrimination, there are a few particularly common ones:

 - Ageist comments.
-Comments or jokes by supervisors or managers about an employee’s age may be obvious evidence of discrimination, especially when close in time to a negative job action.
-It would not be uncommon in age discrimination cases to hear that an employee was called “grandpa,” asked about retirement, or told he is “too slow.”
-Comments about wanting a “fresh” image in the workplace, or other coded statements suggesting a preference for younger workers could also be evidence of an illegal bias.
+Comments about an employee’s age, especially when made close to a negative job action.
+It would not be uncommon in age discrimination cases to hear an employee called “grandpa,” asked about retirement, or told he is “too slow.”
+Comments about wanting a “fresh” image in the workplace, or other coded statements suggesting a preference for younger workers, could also be evidence.

 - Older workers being forced out.
 Evidence that the employer is forcing out older workers or hiring only younger workers can be another sign of age discrimination at the workplace.

 There are also special rules that apply when employees over 40 are offered severance packages in exchange for waiving their rights.
-Before a waiver of an age discrimination claim will be enforced, the employer must take several steps:
+Before an age discrimination waiver is valid, the employer must:

-- The employer must provide a waiver in clear, written language that can be easily understood by the employee.
+- Provide a waiver of rights in clear, written language that can be easily understood by the employee.

-- The waiver must specifically refer to the Age Discrimination in Employment Act.
+- Specifically refer to the Age Discrimination in Employment Act.

-- The waiver must be in exchange for something of value given to the employee, for instance, severance pay to which the employee would not otherwise be entitled.
+- Give the employee something of value, for instance, severance pay the employee would not otherwise get.

-- The employee must be advised in writing to consult with an attorney.
+- Tell the employee in writing to consult with an attorney.

-- The employee must be given at least 21 days to consider whether to sign the waiver agreement, and must be given at least 7 days to change his or her mind after signing.
-If the employee is being offered severance as part of a group layoff, the employee must instead be given 45 days to consider whether to sign.
+- Give the employee at least 21 days to consider the waiver and then 7 days to change his or her mind after signing.
+If the employee is being offered severance as part of a group layoff, the employee is entitled to 45 days instead of 21.

-The Cleveland employment law attorneys at Bolek Besser Glesius LLC have extensive experience helping employees over 40 who have been fired or crowded out of their jobs to make room for younger employees.
-If we represent you on an age discrimination claim, we will be devoted to getting justice for you.
+Every age discrimination attorney at Bolek Besser Glesius has extensive experience helping employees over 40 who have been fired or crowded out of their jobs to make room for younger employees.
 Call us today.